neverneeth/slightlybiggergrad/README.md

 The API is intentionally designed to mirror PyTorch.
 Here is how to train a 4-layer MLP on a batched dataset using the GPU:

+Checkout the code in the `examples` folder for various use cases.

 ```python
 import numpy as np
 from src.engine import Tensor